iamhimanshi/3d-sign-language-animations/README.md

 ** Note **
 This project is currently in development.
 All animations are based on Indian Sign Language (ISL) and created for educational and research purposes.
+> Character base model taken from [Mixamo](https://www.mixamo.com/) by Adobe.
+> All sign animations are created by me.